Bey & Associates – Atlanta Office Address

 - Don’t Apologize to the Other Party.
 After the incident occurs, you may feel compelled to apologize to the other party.
 While this may come from a place of being sorry for what happened in the first place, this can be used against you as an admission of guilt.
 If you’re apologizing and have some of the blame placed on you, then your compensation could be reduced.

 - Make a Report.
 Whether you’re in a motor vehicle collision or slip and fell at work, you need to make a record of what happened.
-This could be filing a police report, informing a manager or supervisor and writing an account of what happened, or any way to document that you were hurt.
-Be as detailed as possible because the incident will be freshest in your mind and you’ll be able to present a clear picture.
+This could take the act of filing a police report, informing a manager or supervisor and writing an account of what happened, or a self-documentation that shows how exactly you were hurt and what actions were immediately taken afterwards.
+Be as detailed as possible because the incident will be freshest in your mind immediately following it.

 - Document Evidence.
 While the report will be helpful, additional evidence may back up your statement.
 Photographs of the accident, including where it happened, the conditions under which it happened, and the resulting injuries can help you demonstrate how the accident affected you.
-Your photographs may also catch signs of negligence, like a wet floor without a caution sign to warn passersby.
+Your photographs may also catch signs of negligence, like a stop sign hidden behind a tree or a missing wet floor sign next to a spill.

 - Seek Medical Attention.
-The first step in your recovery is figuring out the extent of your injuries, what treatment you’ll need, and the expected timeframe.
+The first step in your recovery is figuring out the extent of your injuries, what treatment you’ll need, and the expected timeframe of your recovery.
 Seeing a doctor as quickly as possible is beneficial so you’ll be able to feel better faster and the validity of your injuries has less of a chance to be tested.
 If your injuries were severe enough to get you to go to the doctor, you’re likely experiencing painful symptoms and need treatment.

 - Reach Out for Legal Representation.
-Once you’ve met with a medical professional, then it’s time to contact a personal injury lawyer.
-We’ll be able to go over your accident, assess if you have a valid claim, and begin investigating what you can recover.
+Once you’ve met with a medical professional, then it’s time to contact a personal injury lawyer if you have reason to believe it may be in your benefit to do so.

 Why Hire a Personal Injury Attorney?